 XFINITY XB6 xFi Advanced Gateway

-The xFi Advanced Gateway offers up to 1 Gigabit speeds, further WiFi coverage.
+The xFi Advanced Gateway offers up to 1 Gigabit speed and further WiFi coverage than its predecessors.
 The XB6 also features XFINITY exclusive WiFi management tools, parental tools. xFi Pods can also be used for extended coverage.

 Pros Vs Cons Of Renting xFi XB6 Gateway